May is National Lyme Disease Awareness Month

 Health Department urges everyone to take precautions against tick bites

-Lyme disease is preventable.
-If detected early, it can be treated successfully with antibiotics.
-Early symptoms of Lyme disease can appear within a few days or up to a month after a bite from an infected tick.
-Symptoms may include fever or chills, headache, muscle or joint pain, fatigue, stiff neck, and swollen lymph nodes.
-Also, 70 to 80 per cent of infected individuals experience an expanding red rash that often looks like a bull’s-eye target.
-If left untreated, Lyme disease can progress to a more serious, long-term illness involving the heart, joints and nervous system.
+Early symptoms of Lyme disease can appear within a few days to a month after a tick bite and may include fever, chills, headache, muscle or joint pain, fatigue, stiff neck, swollen lymph nodes, and an expanding red rash that often looks like a bull’s-eye target.
+If left untreated, Lyme disease can progress to a more serious illness affecting the heart, joints, and nervous system.
+Early treatment with antibiotics is effective.

-- Wearing long pants, a long-sleeved shirt, socks, and closed footwear.
+- Wear long pants, long-sleeved shirts, socks, and closed footwear.

-- Using an insect repellent containing DEET or Picaridin on your clothing and exposed skin.
+- Use insect repellent containing DEET or Picaridin on clothing and exposed skin.

-- Taking a shower within one to two hours of being outdoors and examining your body thoroughly for ticks while showering.
+- Take a shower within one to two hours of being outdoors and check your body thoroughly for ticks.

-- Routinely checking pets for ticks and consulting a veterinarian regarding long-term protection for pets.
+- Routinely check pets for ticks and consult a veterinarian for long-term protection.

-For more information on Lyme disease, please call Durham Health Connection Line at 905-668-2020 or 1-800-841-2729 or visit durham.ca/lyme.
-For the most up-to-date information about areas in Ontario where there is a frequent risk of Lyme disease, visit Public Health Ontario’s website at publichealthontario.ca.
-To submit a tick picture for identification visit etick.ca.
+For the most up-to-date information about areas in Ontario where there is a frequent risk of Lyme disease, visit Public Health Ontario’s website at Ontario Blacklegged Tick Established Risk Areas 2024.
+For identification of ticks, submit a picture to etick.ca.

 - 30 -